JaydnEdwards/hylia-portfolio/src/index.md

 I’ve worked in Adobe Photoshop, Illustrator and InDesign, and have tried Sketch and Figma.
 I have created web designs, designs for print, logo and branding designs and branded documents.

 Here are a few examples of actual client work.
 However, Tracey Atkinson is not live on its own domain right now.
 You can see a live version on my own domain.

+## Get in touch!

+I’m more than happy to chat, so please feel free to fill in the form below.
+I'm currently looking for work, so potential employers are very welcome!
+I'll try to get back to you as soon as possible.
+In the mean time, why don't you take a look at my social media?